Craniosacral treatment for Jaw Pain and TMDJ

 (temperomandibular joint dysfunction)

-TMJ pain or TMjd has many causes, yet, in the chronic case, it is a signal of stress
+There are many causes of TMJ pain or TMJD.
+In the chronic case, it is often a signal of stress: historic, residual, or current.

-Therefore, the holistic approach used at Rosewater is to include relaxation and stress reduction into treatment as we simultaneously connect with muscles, nerve tissue, fascia, body memory and the central nervous system.
+Therefore, the holistic approach used at Rosewater includes relaxation and stress reduction simultaneously while contacting muscle, nerve tissue, fascia, body memory and the central nervous system.

 Sample Treatment A